-A year ago, the James Webb Space Telescope gave us theirs first official images, opening an unprecedented window into the universe.
-Since then, this revolutionary tool hasn't stopped working, collecting data and offering us new perspectives of knowledge.
+A year ago, the James Webb Space Telescope gave us theirs first official images, opening an unprecedented window onto the universe.
+Since then, this revolutionary tool has not stopped working, collecting data and offering us new perspectives of knowledge.

 For today and for tomorrow

-"This telescope is for the next generation," he says Stephanie Milam, JWST Project Deputy Scientist for Planetary Science.
-"The kids who are in school today may be the ones using it in the future."
+“This telescope is for the next generation,” he says Stephanie Milam, JWST deputy project scientist for planetary science.
+“The children who are in school today could be the ones who use it in the future.”

 But what did James Webb do in its first year of operation?
-And what does it hold for the future?
+And what does the future hold for us?
 Let's see'.

 Revolutionary discoveries

-So far, as mentioned, the James Webb Space Telescope has completed hundreds of research projects, many of which are related to the capture of the most distant galaxies that can be observed.
+So far, as mentioned, the James Webb Space Telescope has completed hundreds of research projects, many of which are related to the capture of the most distant observable galaxies.
 Galaxies which, given the time it takes for light to reach us, are also some of the earliest in the universe.

 JWST managed to capture galaxies up to 13,4 million light years away, just 320 million years after the Big Bang.
 Some of these galaxies they have amazing features, say the researchers.
 For example, unexpectedly large sizes or star formation rates very different from what we know.